Vicke Schorler: Origin

 Schorler’s wife was the daughter of a furrier, or master furrier, specialising in precious skins, who owned a house in Blutstraße, now part of Kröpeliner Straße between Neuer Markt and Universitätsplatz.
 She later inherited this house, which was transferred to Schorler as her legal guardian.

-Schorler recorded her father’s death in the Rostock Chronicle:Anno 1600 the 5th of September Frantz Schmidt, a colourful maker, living in the Blutstraßen and a fine citizen of this city, passed away blessed in the Lord and was buried on the 7th of September in his funeral at Sanct Johannis, his age 67 years [...].and later added:In 1613, on the 25th of March, his wife also died and was buried with him on the 29th of March at St John.The death of Schorler's wife can also be found in his chronicle, which at the same time provided the only real clue to the identity of the author of the chronicle:Anno 1624, the 11th of November, was on Martinitagk, my sister's daughter Annen Lemeyer's wedding with her breutgamb Hans Pentsin was, at which wedding my dear housewife Margarethe Schmiedes became sick, what illness with her got so out of hand that they blessed this world on the 13th of November from Saturday to Sunday in the night between 12 and 1 o'clock this world blessed and faded away, which corpse on the 15th of November on a Monday with Christian ceremonies in St. John's churches has been confirmed to earth [...]Schorler likely served as a member of Rostock’s Hundred Men College until his death, holding a significant political office in addition to his role as an elder of the Landfahrer-Krämerkompanie zur Heiligen Dreifaltigkeit.
+Schorler likely served as a member of Rostock’s Hundred Men College until his death, holding a significant political office in addition to his role as an elder of the Landfahrer-Krämerkompanie zur Heiligen Dreifaltigkeit.
 The goods he traded were not documented.
 As one of Rostock’s wealthiest shopkeepers, he was probably a silk, spice, or iron merchant, as these trades were highly valued.
 The final entry in Schorler’s Rostock Chronicle is dated February 1625, three months after his wife’s death.
 Tax lists from 1626 note him as deceased.